 Aurora offers training and professional development programs specifically tailored to meet the needs of both new and experienced staff working NTRBs.
 More recently, PBC representatives are also able to attend selected programs.

-The internship program aims to support under-resourced host organisations by introducing anthropology, law, and social science students and graduates to career opportunities in native title, policy development, social justice and Indigenous affairs more generally.
+The internship program aims to support under-resourced host organisations by introducing anthropology, law, and some social science students and graduates to career opportunities in native title, policy development, social justice and Indigenous affairs more generally.

 - About the internship program